Between the devil and the deep blue sea…

 Viking treasure is discovered beneath the icy waters of the North Sea and local historian Doctor Anna Taylor is called in to help catalogue the most exciting hoard in living memory.
 But when a shipwreck diver washes up dead, she’s soon out of her depth.
 Luckily, she knows just the person to call…

 When DCI Ryan arrives at the picturesque fishing town of Seahouses, he's faced with an impenetrable wall of secrets and lies.
 As he juggles marine archaeology and the cutthroat world of shipwreck diving, another murder blows the case wide open.
 To uncover the truth, Ryan must delve deeper into the hearts of those around him to find what lies beneath…

-Murder and mystery are peppered with romance and humour in this fast-paced crime whodunit set amidst the spectacular Northumbrian landscape.
+Murder and mystery are peppered with romance and humour in this fast-paced crime whodunnit set amidst the spectacular Northumbrian landscape.

-With thanks to the author for an ARC of this book which I voluntarily accepted to read and review.
+With thanks to the author for a review copy of the book which I voluntarily accepted to read and review.

 LJ Ross is the author of the international #1 bestselling series of DCI Ryan mystery novels.
 Her debut, Holy Island, was released in January 2015 and reached number one in the Amazon Kindle UK best sellers chart.

-Now, she writes full time and lives with her husband and son in Bath.
+Now, she writes full time and lives with her husband and son in Northumberland.
 She enjoys reading all manner of books, travelling and spending time with family and friends.

 If you would like to connect with LJ Ross, she would be very happy to hear from you: